 Why Choose the Philippines — Conclusions

-You can stay essentially as long as you want in the Philippines, subject to conditions and “visa run” requirements every 16 to 24 months, but Thailand actually requires you to leave and stay gone for 90 days at a time. (of course, you could come visit the Philippines for those 90 days ).
+You can stay essentially as long as you want in the Philippines, subject to conditions and “visa run” requirements every 36 months, but Thailand actually requires you to leave and stay gone for 90 days at a time. (of course, you could come visit the Philippines for those 90 days ).

 For as person married to a citizen of either country, the Philippines is better, faster, cheaper and easier, hands down.

 Let us know your own thoughts on Why Choose the Philippines, particularly, if you think I’ve missed reasons that Thailand would be a better choice.